mdinicola/infinity-reddit-builder/README.md

 # infinity-reddit-builder
-Builds Infinity for Reddit Android app using your own API key
+Builds Infinity for Reddit Android app using your own client id